The Great Conversation

 But how do we know which things are worth doing?

-And you are one of them.
+You are one of them.

 You have been part of this conversation your entire life.
 It's time to be formally introduced.